 This play dramatises incidents that happened in the life of the spiritual Master Sri Ramakrishna (1836-1886), and his foremost disciple Swami Vivekananda (1863-1902).
 Sri Chinmoy spoke often about the close connection that he and his family had with both of these great spiritual figures.

-This play examines the relationship of Ramakrishna and his disciple Naren who is transformed by the constant love of his master into the great Swami Vivekananda.
-The following scene captures the essence of this relationship.
+Many of the scenes in this play, including the one below, bring to life the relationship between Sri Ramakrishna and his disciple Naren, who is transformed by the constant love of his master into the great Swami Vivekananda.

 (Night.
 Thakur is walking in the Panchavati grove under the trees in a contemplative mood.
 Enter Hriday.)